-My wife and I purchased a 1981 De Lorean DMC-12 (VIN 6820 with a November 1981 build date) in the Spring of 1999.
+My wife and I purchased a 1981 De Lorean DMC-12 in the Spring of 1999.
 When we bought it, it had only 3500 miles on it.
 (Update: 20,000 as of October 3rd, 2003).
-It was, and is, a great original condition car.
-Contrary to what most people seem to believe, a DeLorean in very good condition can be purchased for less than $25,000.00.
-A car needing some repair can commonly be picked up for around $15,000 or even less depending on the condition.
-Ours only needed some very minor repairs such as new struts for the luggage compartment and rear engine louver, and a new radio antenna, and repair of a minor crack in the rear window louver.
+For those who care, it's VIN 6820 with a November 1981 build date.
+It was, and still is, a great original condition car.
+Our new-to-us car only needed some very minor repairs such as new struts for the luggage compartment and rear engine louver, and a new radio antenna, and repair of a minor crack in the rear window louver.

 There were only about 8500 to 10,000 DeLoreans built between 1981 and 1983.
 All of them came from the factory in Stainless Steel only.
 Any painted DeLoreans were done later by the vehicle owner or by the dealer.
 For more facts on the DeLorean visit the links at the bottom of the page.
 Knut Grimsrud has written an excellent FAQ that is available on the DMC-News site.